 How do I make my website or Blackboard content accessible?

-Please visit the Creating Accessible PDFs webpage for information on how to make sure online materials are accessible to students with print-reading or vision impairments.
+Please visit the Accessible Course Materials webpage for information on how to make sure online materials are accessible to students with print-reading or vision impairments.

 Contact SSD for advice or collaborative support in insuring access of audio material to students with hearing or auditory processing disabilities.